Bubba Ho-Tep

 Bubba Ho-Tep is a 2002 American comedy horror film written, co-produced and directed by Don Coscarelli.
-It stars Bruce Campbell as Elvis Presley—now a resident in a nursing home.
-The film also stars Ossie Davis as Jack, a black man who claims to be John F. Kennedy, explaining that he was patched up after the assassination, dyed black, and abandoned.
+It stars Bruce Campbell as Sebastian Haff, a man residing in a nursing home who claims to be the real Elvis Presley.
+The film also stars Ossie Davis as Jack, a black man who claims to be John F. "Jack" Kennedy, explaining that he was patched up after the assassination, dyed black, and abandoned.

-It is based on the novella of the same name by Joe R. Lansdale, which originally appeared in the anthology The King Is Dead: Tales of Elvis Post-Mortem.
+It is based on the novella of the same title by Joe R. Lansdale, which originally appeared in the anthology The King Is Dead: Tales of Elvis Post-Mortem.
 Originally the film was "roadshowed" by the director across the country.
-Only 32 prints were made and circulated around various film festivals, though this garnered critical success.
-By the time it was released on DVD, it had already achieved cult status due to positive reviews, lack of access, and inclusion of (and similar on-the-road hard work by) Campbell.
+Only 32 prints were made and circulated around various film festivals, though this garnered critical success, and it went on to win the Bram Stoker Award for Best Screenplay.
+By the time it was released on DVD, it had already achieved cult status due to positive reviews, lack of access, and the inclusion of Campbell.

-While the novella and film revolve around an ancient Egyptian mummy (played by Bob Ivy) terrorizing a retirement home, Bubba Ho-tep also deals with the deeper theme of aging and growing old in a culture that only values the young.
+While the novella and film revolve around an ancient Egyptian mummy (played by Bob Ivy) terrorizing a retirement home, Bubba Ho-Tep also deals with deeper themes of aging, identity, mortality, and existentialism.
 The film also features a cameo by Reggie Bannister from Coscarelli's Phantasm series.